OlivierBarbier/Zuora-Soap-Api/doc.md

 In this short guide, I will help you walk trough ZSA, and more precisely show you how to set up a viable ZSA project in PHP.

-The project will contain up to date PHP classes that represent Zuora domain objects and a special class (ZuoraService) to interact with those domain objects and persist them into the Zuora platform.
+The project will contain up-to-date PHP classes that represent Zuora domain objects and a special class (ZuoraService) to interact with those domain objects and persist them into the Zuora platform.

 ## Prerequisites
 Before we start digging together into ZSA please ensure you have: